new orleans’ premier

 This usually entails using one’s insurance to pay for medical bills and lost wages.
 However, an uninsured or underinsured driver who causes an accident will be held personally liable for all losses, including those to people or property.
 The money for damages to provide compensation is taken directly from their wallets, regardless of insurance coverage (or lack of).

 Even though the law requires every vehicle in Louisiana to carry a minimum amount of liability insurance, many do not have it.
 In this case, other sources of coverage may be available.
-For example, if the driver of the car was not the owner, he or she may have coverage through another vehicle.
-You may also have uninsured or underinsured motorist coverage.

 It costs you nothing to consult with an attorney and find out what coverage may be available.